Be a Conversion Writer: 13 tips to craft an irresistible CTA

 8. Think about the placement of your CTA button

-The location of your CTA button is important as well, and there are some question that you must ask yourself before dropping it anywhere on the page.
+The location of your CTA button is important as well, and there are some questions that you must ask yourself before dropping it anywhere on the page.
 Does it appear above the fold?
 Does it flow on from your copy in a way that makes sense?
 Do I need a few buttons throughout the page so my readers don’t have to keep scrolling up and down?
 These are all User Experience (UX) issues, and UX is essential to your success as a business.

 9. Speak their language